wakesurfer/terraform-meetup/README.md

 openssl rsa -pubout -in ~/.oci/oci_api_key.pem -out ~/.oci/oci_api_key_public.pem
 ```

-Now you need to add the public key to your cloud instance
+Now you need to add the public key to your cloud instance.
+The private key will be added to your Terraform setup scripts soon.
-Todo
+Login to Oracle OCI Cloud.
+Go to Menu/Identity/Users and select your user.
+On your users information page klick "Add Public Key"
+Add the contents of the public key file you created earlier "~/.oci/oci_api_key_public.pem"

 ## 6. Add the configuration details for your cloud instance to Terraforms environment script ##
 In the Terraform samples archive there is an environment file for Windows Powershell "env-vars.ps1" and for linux and Mac (Todo)